 My boyfriend and I always use condoms, but I’m still worried about STIs and want more control over my method.
 What’s the deal with female condoms?
 Will I be extra protected if I wear one, too?

-Internal condoms haven’t (yet!) enjoyed the same popularity as their external counterparts, but they’re definitely worth a shot for a hormone-free method that provides dual protection from pregnancy and STIs.
+Internal condoms haven’t (yet!) enjoyed the same popularity as their external counterparts, but they’re a great safer sex tool if you’re looking for a hormone-free method that provides protection from both pregnancy and STIs.

-Some people prefer to wear an internal condom because it gives them more control over their protection method, and because they can be inserted a significant amount of time before sex so you don’t have to worry about protection in the heat of the moment.
-Internal condoms don’t constrict the penis, and some users find that the outer ring rubs against their clitoris, making sex more pleasurable for both partners!
-Internal condoms are also safe for those with latex allergies.
-They provide enhanced protection against STIs that are transmitted through skin-to-skin contact, like HPV and herpes.
+Plus, you can insert internal condoms up to 8 hours BEFORE things get heated, which means you don’t have to worry about protection in the heat of the moment.
+Internal condoms don’t constrict the penis, and some people find that the outer ring rubs against their clitoris, making sex more pleasurable for both partners!
+Internal condoms are also safe for those with latex allergies, and provide enhanced protection against STIs that are transmitted through skin-to-skin contact, like HPV and herpes.

-If you’re looking for a hormone-free and easily-reversible method of birth control that also provides protection against STIs, the internal condom sounds perfect for you!
-You can get them at some drugstores, online, and from free clinics.
-HOWEVER—It’s a common myth that “doubling up” (using an internal and external condom simultaneously) provides enhanced protection.
-This is not true!
-The two condoms rub together to create friction that actually decreases the effectiveness of both methods.
-Although your condom enthusiasm is admirable, stick to one type at a time!
+If you’re looking for a hormone-free method of birth control that also provides protection against STIs, the internal condom sounds perfect for you!
+You can get them at some drugstores, online, and (often free) from many community health or family planning clinics.